What Local SEO Means For Small Businesses

 In this post I’d like to talk to present some points as to what local search means for small/medium sized businesses, and why you as a local business should love local SEO.

 1) It’s easy/ (easier)

 Most consumers view local results in Google as more authentic than traditional results.
 This is because of the map, address verification, images, videos, and customer reviews that come with a small business page.
+By authetication, we do not mean Fully-Verified level of KYC authentication, but the username and browsing device authentication must be enough.
 Trust is one of the most valuable comodities online, and this is one way that small businesses can achieve it without having to fight tooth and claw.

 3) Real estate

 Local listings receive much more ‘real estate’ in search results (the amount of the page which is dedicated to a particular result).
 Have a look at the image and you’ll see what I mean.
 In layman’s terms, businesses with well placed local rankings will get seen more.